-Habitat Pays is a joint effort between the South Dakota Departments of Game, Fish and Parks and Agriculture to connect farmers and ranchers to the appropriate habitat resources and help them implement wildlife habitat where it makes the most sense to do so.
-Habitat Pays is a direct result of Governor Daugaard's 2013 Habitat Summit.
-Habitat Pays is designed to provide more information and education to assist landowners in designing, developing and funding habitat on their land.
+Habitat Pays is an initiative administered by South Dakota Departments of Game, Fish and Parks, and Natural and Environmental Resources to connect farmers and ranchers to the appropriate habitat resources and help them implement wildlife habitat where it makes the most sense to do so.
+Habitat Pays is a direct result of former Governor Daugaard's 2013 Habitat Summit.
+Habitat Pays is designed to provide more information and education to assist landowners in designing, developing, and funding habitat on their land, and has continued this vision to date.
 Working directly with habitat advisors who possess the knowledge of federal, state and local programs, landowners can find the right programs to meet their personal habitat and land use goals.
-To view the Habitat Pays website, visit http://habitat.sd.gov/.
+To view the Habitat Pays website, visit: http://habitat.sd.gov/.